DevMountain/Siri/README.md

 ```javascript
 var messages = ["Hello there."
 "I'm sorry, I cannot take any requests at this time."
 "I can tell you how to do that."];
 ```

-* When a get request comes in, have your server reply back with a random message from that array.
+* When a GET request comes in, have your server reply back with a random message from that array.
 Just send back the string.
+* Remember, you examine the request object in your server callback function and check to see which method was used.
+Then you can send a response.